 Jacqueline Antonovich is the creator, co-founder, and editor-in-chief of Nursing Clio.
 She is a PhD candidate in history at the University of Michigan.
 Her research focuses on gender, medicine, and politics in the Progressive-Era American West.

-Cheryl Lemus is the co-founder and the managing editor of Nursing Clio.
+Cheryl Lemus is a co-founder and the managing editor of Nursing Clio.
 She is Assistant Professor of History at Ashford University.
 Her dissertation (and hopefully her book), “‘The Maternity Racket': Medicine, Consumerism, and the American Modern Pregnancy, 1876-1960,” examines the rise of the modern pregnancy in 20th-century America.

 Carrie Adkins is a co-founder of Nursing Clio.
 She recently earned her doctorate in history from the University of Oregon.
 Her dissertation explores the ways that women influenced the developing medical specialties of gynecology and obstetrics in the late-nineteenth- and early-twentieth-century United States.